chrisjsherm/stripe-api-client-typescript/README.md

 8. Open another terminal and run: `stripe trigger --help` to see a list of Stripe events you can generate.

-To stop and remove the Docker containers: `docker-compose down` To also remove the Docker volumes: `docker-compose down -v` To stop the container without removing: `docker-compose stop`
+To stop and remove the Docker containers: `docker compose down` To also remove the Docker volumes: `docker compose down -v` To stop the container without removing: `docker compose stop`